 Because Connecticut dog lovers are now rescuing dogs from Southern states, dogs living in Connecticut are at higher risk since the new dogs may bring heartworm disease with them.

-Heartworm infection cannot be detected by blood tests for six months after transmission.
+Heartworm infection cannot be detected by blood tests until six months after transmission.
 If your dog has an unknown history you should have him/her checked when you adopt them and repeat the test in 6 months to insure that your dog is truly heartworm free.
-If your dog has not been on routine preventative a test should be done.

 Heartworm disease is rarely transmitted to humans.